DFHack/dfhack/docs/Documentation.rst

 -----------------------------

-For scripts and plugins that are distributed as part of DFHack, documentation files should be added to the :source-scripts:`docs` and :source:`docs/plugins` directories, respectively, in a file named after the script or plugin.
+For scripts and plugins that are distributed as part of DFHack, documentation files should be added to the :source-scripts:`scripts/docs <docs>` and :source:`docs/plugins` directories, respectively, in a file named after the script or plugin.
 For example, a script named ``gui/foobar.lua`` (which provides the ``gui/foobar`` command) should be documented in a file named ``docs/gui/foobar.rst`` in the scripts repo.
 Similarly, a plugin named